 During this legislative session, we’ll be talking with legislators about funding the full recommendations from the Governor’s study.

-- Advocate to your representatives and senators across the state to fund the full recommendations for community-based behavioral health in your communities.
+- The Legislature needs to fund the full recommendations and an annual COLA for community-based behavioral health in your communities as requested in HB649.

 - Advocate for an annual Medicaid cost-of-living increase for mental health and substance use providers similar to the one that physicians receive.
 Once we get the rates up to market, we want to make sure that another expensive rate study isn’t required in the future.

 - To learn more go to: https://montanabehavioralhealth.org/advocacy/

 Provider rate study and medicaid increase

 Download the talking points related to the Governor’s Medicaid Provider Rate Study here.